-NOTE Sharing the TDM bus between/among multiple peripherals is not supported.
+Sharing the TDM bus between/among multiple peripherals is not supported.

 The IS interface module provides the capture and transmit capability of IS digital audio data in a variety of formats and data rates, as well as an asynchronous sample rate conversion function for input or output data streams.
 It is a slave device which must be programmed by the MCU to function.
-There are 2 independent instances of the IS module on the Apollo4 Blue SoC.
-Each IS instance can support master or slave operation and full or half duplex operation.
+The IS instance can support master or slave operation and full or half duplex operation.